nocliper/nocliper/README.md

 ### 👋 Hi
 I'm a junior researcher in «Wide-Bandgap Semiconductor Materials and Devices Lab» in NUST MISIS.
 My work is research in the field of Wide-Bandgap semiconductors (Ga<sub>2</sub>O<sub>3</sub>, GaN, etc), so we publish some [stuff](https://publons.com/researcher/3615506/anton-vasilev/).
 At the present day, I'm a first-year PhD student in Semiconductor Physics, and here stored some of the repositories I use in my work.

 ### 🔬 Projects

 #### [nocliper/dlts](https://github.com/nocliper/dlts)
+Deep Level Transient Spectroscopy (DLTS) – a powerful and sensitive technique developed by D. Lang in 1974 and it gives us information about deep levels in a bandgap of the tested material.
+Since [DUT](https://en.wikipedia.org/wiki/Device_under_test) is repeatedly biasing between two states and capacitance transient is recorded at different temperatures we have enough info to determine trap concentration, capture crosssection and activation energy.

 #### [nocliper/ilt](https://github.com/nocliper/ilt)
+The main drawback of the classic DLTS technique is its low resolution of close-spaced traps.
+In classic DLTS trap is seen as wide peak, and there is a superposition of two or three of them, then we cant deconvolute and extract data accurately.
+So instead of using the time-window concept in DLTS in Laplace DLTS regularisation is imposed.
+This approach makes Laplace DLTS much sensitive to noise compared to classic DLTS, but it gives a huge advantage in peak resolution and parameters extraction.

 #### [nocliper/ebic](https://github.com/nocliper/ebic)
+...

 #### [nocliper/dbr](https://github.com/nocliper/dbr)
+...

 <!--
 **nocliper/nocliper** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.